 Excursions: This is a very practical course and students will be involved in local excursions to the business district.
 There will be visits to class by business managers, police and solicitors.
-Students will also visit local courts, parliament house and the Fair Work Commission.
+Course Costs: Nil

 Commerce is the course that will provide you with the skill to help you cope in life after you leave home, in our ever changing and complicated world.
 Studying Commerce in Year 9 and 10 will assist students who may wish to study Legal Studies, Business Studies, Economics or Retail in Year 11 and 12.